 Anticipation is the most – well, you know.

 This year I’ve been looking forward to seeing Pentecost finally approaching and the Wave Gothic meeting begins.
 I had plenty of time to think about my style this year and to put my ideas into practice.
 For the “Jübiläums-Festival”, the WGT went over the stages of the city of Leipzig for the 25th time in 2016, the costume was to be particularly elaborate.
 So I was looking forward to our overnight guests from Bamberg and Wittenberg.
 Of course, we were all very curious to see what the event schedule would look like.
 So the five-day black party could almost begin!
 Continue reading Wave Gothic Festival 2016

-I have been working with the lovable and creative Julia Seyfarth since 2017.
-We have only known each other for a short time, but we soon realized that we have a very positive influence on each other’s work.
-I was monochrome for a long time, black and white, at most a few colored details.
-But Julia’s influence and her vintage fashion in bright colours inspired me to create new, radiant creations.
+I first worked with the lovely and creative Julia Seyfarth in 2017.
+I was going monochrome for a long time, black and white, a few coloured details at most.
+But through Julia’s influence and her vintage fashion in bright colours, I was inspired to create new radiant creations.
 Exciting fascinators were created, for which I learned traditional fabric folding techniques and adapted them for myself.
-Julia supplied me with her fabric blends and I made perfectly fitting headdress.Continue reading Vintage inspired photos with Julia Seyfarth Fashion Design
+Julia provided me with her fabric cuts and I made perfectly fitting headdresses.
+What was still missing was a proper vintage shooting …Continue reading Vintage shooting with Julia Seyfarth Design